Record, upload, and analyze GPS-based activities with the Strava Android app

-- Tap Save Activity to upload to Strava's servers - and be aware that if you tap Discard (and then confirm this choice) - there is no way for Strava to recover the activity.
+- Tap Save to upload to Strava's servers - and be aware that if you tap the trash can icon to discard (and then confirm this choice) - there is no way for Strava to recover the activity.

-- Load a Route by tapping on the Record settings icon near the bottom left of the screen.
+- Load a route by tapping on the icon near the bottom left of the screen.
 Learn more

-- Live Segments brings the experience of competing on a segment to your mobile phone.
+- Strava Live Segments brings the experience of competing on a segment to your mobile phone.
 Learn more

-- Live stats like speed, cadence, heart rate, and power will show real-time values instead of averages.
+- Live stats (subscribers only) like speed, cadence, heart rate, and power will show real-time values instead of averages.
 Runs will still use average pace.
-(Summit Only)

-- You can choose to enable auto-pause for hands-free pausing or you can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
+- Auto-pause for hands-free pausing.
+You can choose to leave auto-pause off and we will calculate your moving time when the activity uploads to our server.
 Learn more

 - GPS strength indicator is a halo around your location indicating accuracy.
 The smaller the halo the stronger the GPS signal.